 McChord Air Force Base is a very small town located in the state of Washington.
 With a population of 3,188 people and just one neighborhood, McChord Air Force Base is the 173rd largest community in Washington.
-McChord Air Force Base has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in McChord Air Force Base was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local McChord Air Force Base economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in McChord Air Force Base, where the median household income is $48,063.00.

 McChord Air Force Base is a military town: the armed forces employs 30.48% of the workforce, making the military a major focus of life in the city.
 In the civilian sector, Healthcare and Public Service are important in the local economy and are the town’s largest civilian employers, employing 19.74% and 17.79% of the civilian workforce respectively.